chef/automate/components/docs-chef-io/content/automate/ha_existing_a2ha_to_automate_ha.md

     Compare the pre migration to post migration counts `diff pre_migration_infra_counts.log post_migration_infra_counts.log`

-1. Connect Chef-Workstation to the new cluster and use knife to communication with Automate HA
+1. Connect Chef-Workstation to the new cluster and use knife to communicate with Automate HA

     1. Open the `~/.chef/config.rb`, `~/.chef/knife.rb` or `~/.chef/credentials` file from a Chef-Workstation and update the `chef_server_url` with the Automate fqdn.